JapanJapan unlimited data eSIM · KDDI networkView plans→

 ✅ Prepaid travel eSIM • Instant delivery • No physical SIM

-See Australia eSIM plans ->
+See current Australia eSIM plans →

 If you want a broader planning starting point, compare Australia with travel eSIM guide for Australians.
 Then bring it back to the route through Sydney, Melbourne, and Brisbane so the plan size matches the actual travel days you are expecting.